 Facebook is at it again.

-At WebpageFX, we have noticed that on some of the accounts we manage, there have been slow-showing Facebook changes — and not all of them positive.
+At WebpageFX, social media is on the forefront of many campaigns and we have noticed that on some of the accounts we manage, there have been slow-showing Facebook changes — and not all of them positive.
 The latest series of updates include changes to insights and Instagram metrics.
 So what does this mean for you?
 Let’s find out.

 Changes to Instagram Reporting: Insights and Boost Option (Temporarily?)
 Removed